FREE REGIONAL FLIGHT OFFER

-6.1 It is the responsibility of all Passengers to check and fulfill the passport, visa, and immigration requirements applicable to their itinerary.
-The Company can only provide general information and Passengers must check requirements for their own specific circumstances with the relevant Embassies and/or Consulates as applicable.
+6.1 t is the responsibility of all Passengers to check and fulfil the passport, visa, and immigration requirements applicable to their itinerary.
+Our Consular Services Department can obtain visas for British Citizens for the countries that require them prior to departure.
+Other nationalities should check passport and visa requirements for their own specific circumstances with the relevant Embassies or Consulates as applicable.

-6.2 Passengers must understand that passport, visa and immigration requirements do change and are responsible for checking the up to date position in good time before departure.
+6.2 Passengers must understand that passport, visa and immigration requirements do change.
+Passengers are responsible for checking the up to date position in good time before departure.

 6.4 All Passengers must ensure that they have the correct travel documents in their possession before departure.
 Passengers may incur fines if they fail to comply with documentation or visa requirements.
 The Company will re-charge to the Passenger any such fines that have been paid by the Company on the Passenger’s behalf.

 6.5 The Company does not accept any responsibility for Passengers who are denied disembarkation or are unable to travel, or who incur any other loss because they fail to comply with any passport, visa, or immigration requirements.
 Cancellation of any part of the holiday that arises due to problems with visa/passport, or immigration requirements will be subject to cancellation charges set out in section 8.

 7.1 The Company will do its utmost to ensure that amendments requested by Passengers are accommodated, but the Company makes no guarantee that these requests will be met.
 Any change request must be made by the Lead Passenger and the Company reserves the right to pass on the costs of making any such changes.
 Passengers must be aware that charges associated with amendments are likely to increase nearer to the date of departure.